miquelramirez/Differential-Dynamic-Programming/README.md

 # Differential-Dynamic-Programming

 This repo includes starter code and a brief overview on differential dynamic programming (DDP) for operating your own autonomous helicopter!
-Well, at least to help you start implementing the code for this paper ([An Application of Reinforcement Learning to Aerobatic Helicopter Flight](http://heli.stanford.edu/papers/nips06-aerobatichelicopter.pdf))
+Well, at least to help you start implementing the code for this paper, [An Application of Reinforcement Learning to Aerobatic Helicopter Flight](http://heli.stanford.edu/papers/nips06-aerobatichelicopter.pdf).

 * Getting Started
 * DDP